Kit Kat Announces A New Flavor

 “Our fans in the U.S. have been requesting new Kit Kat flavors and we’re excited to share we are adding to the Kit Kat family with the launch of Kit Kat Dups Mint + Dark Chocolate,” Christopher Kinnard, Kit Kat’s senior brand manager, said.

-This is the first new and permanent Kit Kat flavor in nearly a decade but it seems it won’t be the last.
+This is the first new and permanent Kit Kat flavor in nearly a decade, but it seems it won’t be the last.
 Kinnard went on to say that the company is preparing to release more new flavors sooner rather than later.

 “But, here’s the best part — we are just getting started.
 Keep your eyes peeled; there is more to come from the Kit Kat brand,” he added.